N3RDIUM/Musiverse/readme.md

 ## Short-term TODO

+- [ ] (IMPORTANT) Improve the renderer, build a string and do it all in one drawcall.
 - [x] Space to select songs globally for addition to a playlist (globally = in any screen showing songs)
 - [ ] Search for songs within a playlist
 - [ ] Add a playlist to another playlist